eg-vw/shallow-U/README.md

 # shallow-U
-An example implementation of U-Net with less depth for the semantic segmentation of images.
+An example implementation of U-Net with less depth for semantic segmentation.
 The training loop is intended for use with the [Oxford Flowers Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/index.html) but can be adapted to other simple segmentation tasks.
 ## Model
 The model file (zipped) was trained for 32 epochs with batch size 16 using the Adam optimiser and a piecewise learning scheduler.